 The active site is further divided into types:

 - Binding site

 - Catalytic site

-All the reactions, which can otherwise take place if provided with enzyme, simply increase their speed.
-Enzymes can speed up the reaction rate but they cannot force a reaction to take place.
+All the reactions, which can otherwise take place if provided with an enzyme, simply increase their speed.
+The enzymes can speed up the reaction rate but they cannot force a reaction to take place.

 Such molecules become more energetic than others of the same kind by being subjected to different numbers and types of collisions.
-A rise, in temperature increases the possible collision rate thus reaction rate is increased.
+A rise, in temperature, increases the possible collision rate thus reaction rate is increased.

-Energy of Activation
+Energy Of Activation